 Periodically, I ask my students to share what got them into their first yoga class, or, what they like most about yoga.
-There are always so many different responses which I relish hearing.
+There are always so many different responses that I relish hearing.
 For some, the purpose of yoga may be a specific physical concern.
-For example, high blood pressure, stress relief, back problems or chronic pain.
+For example, high blood pressure, stress relief, back problems, or chronic pain.

 Following are testimonials from two of my students that attest to the physical improvements achieved with yoga.

 “I stumbled into yoga.
 Within three to four months, my chronic hip pain improved, and I feel great.
 I love it.”

 “It was eye-opening how out of shape I was.
 Now, I can’t imagine life without it.”